 The Centre for Community Engaged Learning provides grants to faculty members to create community-based experiential learning (CBEL) opportunities for their students.
-CBEL provides students with the opportunity to apply their discipline-specific skills and knowledge, working in partnership with community-based organisations to resolve complex community challenges.
+CBEL provides students with the opportunity to apply their discipline-specific skills and knowledge, working on projects in partnership with community-based organizations to resolve complex community challenges.

 Take learning beyond the classroom and get funding for community-based experiential learning.

 For the 5th consecutive year, The Irving K. Barber Learning Centre and the Centre for Community Engaged Learning are pleased to offer funding to instructors teaching courses that include remote community based experiential learning (CBEL) opportunities for their students.
-This funding is intended to support collaborations between UBC students and organizations located in communities outside of the Lower Mainland.
+This funding is intended to support collaborations between UBC students and organizations located in BC communities outside of the Lower Mainland, and other urban centres across the Province.

 The Remote Community Based Learning Fund enables students to apply discipline-specific skills and knowledge by working in partnership with organizations based in remote communities to address complex community challenges.
-Through CBEL experiences in remote communities, students have the opportunity to learn about community priorities outside of urban centres, while also testing their own assumptions and developing teamwork and communication skills.
+Through these experiences, students have the opportunity to learn about community priorities outside of urban centres, while also testing their own assumptions and developing teamwork and communication skills.

 - Student travel to remote locations